home-assistant/home-assistant.io/source/_integrations/braviatv.markdown

 If you have previously set up your TV with any Home Assistant instances via PIN code, you must remove Home Assistant from your TV in order for your TV to generate a new PIN.
 On your TV, go to: **Settings** > **Network** > **Remote device settings** > **Deregister remote device**.
 Menu titles may differ slightly between models.
 If needed, refer to your specific model's [manual](https://www.sony.com/electronics/support/manuals) for additional guidance.

-### Sometimes the integration displays an error in the logs and does not respond to commands
+### Sometimes, the integration displays an error in the logs and does not respond to commands

 Unfortunately, the system service application (WebApiCore) on the TV that provides Sony Bravia REST API does not work very well and has many problems.
 The service may begin to reboot spontaneously or freeze, especially when the TV has not been rebooted for a long time or a heavy application is running.
 Perhaps sometimes the process is killed by Android TV itself due to lack of memory.
 When the service is being rebooted (about 30 seconds), the API will be unavailable, and any interaction with the {% term integration %} may result in an error in the logs.